Our Articles

 Misunderstandings of the Person-Centred Approach

 The person-centred approach (PCA) is often described as simple, non-directive, or “just listening”.
 Those descriptions sound harmless — until they start shaping poor practice.
 For students and trainees, misunderstandings of PCA often stem from learning the labels without fully understanding the underlying theory.
-This article clears up the most common misunderstandings, explains what PCA actually requires of the counsellor, and places each
+While PCA is often criticised, many of these criticisms are based on misunderstandings.
+When properly understood, its advantages become

 Read More »